 - Unable to build an easy interface to access the lighting network devices (nodes and sub-masters) and to perform operations like sending switch level.

 - Make the system completely automated so that it does not require any human intervention.
 At the same time, the system should have the ability to perform many of the operations manually.

 - Ability to specify a schedule for switching and the ability to add overrides for a specific duration.
 The system should automatically operate by following the schedules and operate the ON and OFF switches.

-- Seamless connections for smart city solutions, photosensor, motion sensors, or smart city users should have control over switching based on need.
+- Seamless connections for smart city solutions including but not limited to photosensors, motion sensors.
+Smart city residents should have control over switching based on their need.

-- Inability to synchronization data with third party inventories and easily pluggable interface for various third party inventory systems.
+- Inability to synchronize data with third party inventories and easily pluggable interface for various inventory systems.

 - Advanced reporting and dashboards.

 - Third-party systems should be able to access the CMS system functionality.

 - Make the fault-finding process easier for operatives when they go to the site for fixing the faulty nodes.
 Also helping them to perform real-time operations i.e. switch to level, requesting measurements to ensure the fault is fixed.